 We release our financial results in the form of an annual report.
-Our annual report is published only in English and in electronic form under the links at the end of this section 9 within four months of the 31 December balance sheet date.
+Our annual report is published only in English and in electronic form under the links at the end of this section 10 within four months of the 31 December balance sheet date.
 According to art.
 8 para.
-3 Articles of Association the annual report, the remuneration report and the auditors' report shall also be made available for inspection by the shareholders at the registered office of the Company at least 20 calendar days prior to the date of the ordinary general meeting.
+5 Articles of Association the annual report, the remuneration report and related audit report, the Auditors' report, the report on non-financial matters and other reports as required by law shall be made available to the shareholders at least 20 calendar days prior to the date of the ordinary general meeting.

-In addition, our financial results for the first half of each fiscal year are released only in English and only in electronic form under the links at the end of this section 9 within three months of the 30 June balance sheet date.
+In addition, our financial results for the first half of each fiscal year are released only in English and only in electronic form under the links at the end of this section 10 within three months of the 30 June balance sheet date.